aziontech/opennextjs-azion/docs/tag-cache.md

 **Flow**:

-1. Loads tag manifest and revalidations
+1. Loads tag manifest and revalidations from Storage
 2. Checks if any associated tags have been revalidated after the entry's last modified time
 3. Returns `-1` to force revalidation or the original timestamp